A Complete Guide to WPForms in WordPress

 Install & Activate WPForms Plugin

-Step 1: Create a Contact Form in WordPress
+Step 1: Create a New Form

-After activating WPForms, open your WordPress dashboard and go to WPForms → Add New.
-This opens the form builder, where you can start creating your form.
+After activating WPForms, open your WordPress dashboard and go to WPForms > Add New.
+This opens the form builder where you can start creating your form.

 Add New Form in WPForms